howardroark/pollinate/README.md

 You can pass project data as a JSON string
 ```
-$ pollinate howardroark/webapp '{"name":"newproject","container":"alpine","description":"A thing that does a thing."}'
+$ pollinate howardroark/webapp '{"name":"newproject","image":"alpine","description":"A thing that does a thing."}'
 ```

 You can pass project data as a JSON endpoint